flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## Interact with native R

 FlashR currently provides a limited number of linear algebra routines.
-As such, users still need to rely on the linear algebra routines, such as linear solver and Choleski factorization in R for their machine learning algorithm.
+As such, users still need to rely on the ones in R, such as linear solver and Choleski factorization, for their machine learning algorithms.
 FlashR provides functions for users to interact with the original R system.

 * `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
 The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
 * `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
 A vector is converted into a one-column matrix.